devsimsek/web2ebook/README.md

-  --cover COVER         Path to custom cover image --crawl               Crawl and convert multiple pages into one ebook --max-pages N         Maximum number of pages to crawl (default: 10)
+  --cover COVER         Path to custom cover image --crawl               Crawl and convert multiple pages into one ebook --max-pages N         Maximum number of pages to crawl (default: 10) --exclude [URL ...]
+URLs or patterns to exclude from crawling --exclude-file FILE   File containing URLs to exclude (one per line)
 ```

 ## How It Works